fmrtl73/pxdocs/content/install-with-other/nomad/installation/install-as-a-nomad-job.md

     ```

-### Enable PX Security
+### Enable PX-Security

 Portworx uses a secure system secret to communicate with itself and other Portworx nodes, and a shared secret to generate application, volume, user, and admin tokens.

-To enable PX Security, update the "env" section in your job config.
+To enable PX-Security, update the "env" section in your job config.

-1. Generate a secure system secret for PX Security.
+1. Generate a secure system secret for PX-Security.
 You can store this in an environment variable temporarily:

     ```text
     PORTWORX_AUTH_SYSTEM_KEY=$(cat /dev/urandom | base64 | fold -w 64 | head -n 1) \